 They help you see things that you may be too close to or too invested in.

-When we talk about time, we’re talking about efficiency.
+When we talk about time and resources, we’re talking about efficiency.